 >>

-they cannot hear the Holy Spirit speaking to them but are separated from His grace and mercy and from His promise of eternal
+they cannot hear the Holy Spirit speaking to them; they are separated from His grace and mercy and from His promise of eternal

 are dead in sin, and they walk in unbelief like zombies, for the darkness